 2. Offset your emissions

-Carbon offsetting means participating in or financially supporting climate-related projects, such as renewable energy or rainforest protection, to compensate for your business’s own emissions.
-You could carbon offset shipping, for example.
-Always choose climate projects that are certified by international standards.
+One of the ways businesses can reduce their carbon footprint is by offsetting.
+This means participating in or financially supporting climate-related projects, such as renewable energy or rainforest protection, to compensate for your business’s own emissions.

 3. Go paperless